 To see why, let's look at a circle's influence on three different pixel positions.
 For a pixel outside of the circle's radius, the derivative is zero because the circle has no effect on it's color.
 For a pixel on the inside the circle's effect on the color of the pixel is constant with respect to its size and position so the derivative is still zero.
 For a pixel at the edge of the circle the derivative is actually undefined.
 This is a classic example of a heaviside step function.
 A picture of a radial cross section of the circle's influence on the pixels around below shows the discontinuity.

 For our purposes it's easiest to take the approximation path and make our circle's influence fall off with a differentiable function like sigmoid (pictured above) instead of the hard step function.
 The side effect of this is that our circles get a little blurrier.
 We also have to introduce a new "softness" parameter that defines how fast our sigmoid function falls off.
-A small investigation of the effects of this parameter is discussed later.

 So for our purposes we can just replace hard conditional in the line: with: